 2. Choose the way you want to work

-As this is a beginner guide to start a photography business, and assuming you are a beginner you can even work for a discounted price at the beginning to acquire clients and build connections for the long term.
+As this is a beginner guide to starting a photography business and assuming you are a beginner you can even work for a discounted price at the beginning to acquire clients and build connections for the long term.

 Selling your Photographs

 Another great way that you can make money in the Photography business is by selling your photographs.
 The Internet has opened various ways you can make money online.
 Either you can upload them on stock image sites where you would be earning an amount whenever someone uses your photograph or you can license your photograph and sell it to a particular firm, cooperation, or magazine for their particular use only.

 3. Starting your business

 Finally, after exploring all the options and answering all the required questions you are set to start a business of photography.
 It is a very important step and should be done very carefully as all your efforts and investment would be surrounding this particular step.

 The first step would be choosing the name of your photography business.
 You can either be creative or can keep it simple, it’s completely your choice.
 But I would suggest you choose a name that is easy to remember.
 The last thing you want is that your customer does not even remember your brand name.

 In addition, having a separate business name and bank account would give you tax benefits.
 So choose a name you will be working under, start earning, and set up a business bank account.

 Now as you have started working professionally, it is very important that you set your goals from the starting itself.
 This goal could be anything from earning $50,000 this year or acquiring 20 new clients this year.
 But the goal must always be achievable.
 No hypothetical claims but actual data only.